-Lord Leycester Hospital currently remains closed to visitors.
+Lord Leycester Hospital is open ready to safely welcome visitors.

 The Lord Leycester Hospital is a historic group of medieval timber-framed buildings on Warwick High Street dating mainly from the late 14th Century.
 Of historic significance, they represent one of the finest examples in Britain of medieval courtyard architecture.
 Clustered round the Norman gateway into the town, the 12th Century Chantry Chapel sits above it.
 For nearly 200 years this site was home to Warwick’s medieval Guilds.